Makay11/SeamlessRPC/lib/README.md

 - `ProcedureNotFoundError` -> `404 Not Found`
 - Custom errors -> `500 Internal Server Error`

-However, it also allows you to provide a custom error handler to map errors in a different way.
+However, it also allows you to provide a custom error handler to handle errors in a different way.
 This is covered in the [Hono section](#-hono) below.

 ## 📦 Async server state